-These days, there's not much that can obscure the ship's status as a true American original celebrating the nation's river history, lore, traditions, music and food.
-Whether it's tying up at a little town like Madison, Indiana, navigating a river lock, or docking at New Orleans, it makes quite an impression.
+These days, there's not much that can obscure the ship's status as a true American original that celebrates the nation's river history, lore, traditions, music and food.
+Whether it's tying up in a little town like Madison, Indiana, navigating a river lock, or docking in New Orleans, it makes quite an impression.
 And where else in the States can you watch a boat lower its ornate black funnels so it can go under a bridge?

-American Queen cruises the upper and lower Mississippi, as well as the Ohio and Tennessee rivers on 5- to 14-night theme cruises.
+American Queen cruises the upper and lower Mississippi, as well as the Ohio and Tennessee rivers on five- to 14-night theme cruises.
 Cruises depart from New Orleans, Memphis, St. Louis, St. Paul, Louisville, Cincinnati, Pittsburgh and Chattanooga.

 American Queen Fellow Passengers